cogentcore/core/text/lines/README.md

 ## Views

 Multiple different views onto the same underlying text content are supported, through the unexported `view` type.
-Each view can have a different width of characters in its formatting, which is the extent of formatting support for the view: it just manages line wrapping and maintains the total number of display lines (wrapped lines).
+Each view can have a different width of characters in its formatting, which is the extent of formatting support for the view: it just manages line wrapping and maintains the total number of view lines (wrapped lines).
 The `Lines` object manages its own views directly, to ensure everything is updated when the content changes, with a unique ID (int) assigned to each view, which is passed with all view-related methods.

 A widget will get its own view via the `NewView` method, and use `SetWidth` to update the view width accordingly (no problem to call even when no change in width).
 See the [textcore](../textcore) `Base` for a base widget implementation.

+With a view, there are two coordinate systems:
+* Original source line and char position, in `Lines` object and `lines` runes slices.
+* View position, where the line and char are for the wrapped lines and char offset within that view line.

+The runes remain in 1-to-1 correspondence between these views, and can be translated using these methods:

+* `PosToView` maps a source position to a view position
+* `PosFromView` maps a view position to a source position.

+Note that the view position is not quite a render location, due to the special behavior of tabs, which upset the basic "one rune, one display letter" principle.

 ## Events